dinosaure/blogger/articles/spoke.md

 Let's put aside the question of transmission over the network for a moment and concentrate again on what is our _handshake_.
 Alice is able to create a "public" packet.
-It is then a matter of letting Bob deserialise it so that it generates `E(m)`, `E(n)`, `k` and `L = l * P` on its own way.
+It is then a matter of letting Bob deserialise it so that he generates `E(m)`, `E(n)`, `k` and `L = l * P` on its own way.
 According to what we have just described, Bob will also have to generate a random `X` value and send it to Alice.